 |Submit Your Resume to BCG Attorney Search and Get Feedback|

 Attorneys (even partners) lie and exaggerate on their resumes all the time.
 I've seen attorneys go so far as to lie about the law school they went to.
 Why?
 I have no idea, but it happens regularly.
 I've seen several attorneys (and partners) even lie about the firms they have worked at.
 I would estimate that as much as 20 percent of partners looking for jobs lie (or exaggerate) the amount of business they have.
 Other attorneys lie about the number of hours they billed.
 Most attorneys who are fired (or leaving a firm under bad reviews) lie about why they are leaving (you should never put why you are leaving on your resume, but some do).

-Here are some facts: If you get caught lying by a law firm and hired (for lying about your law school or past employment), they will immediately fire you if they find out.
+Here are some facts: If you get caught lying by a law firm and hired (for lying about your law school or past employment), it will immediately fire you if it finds out.
 No questions asked.
-About 50 percent of the time, they will also report you to the state bar.
-They rarely will report you to the police (because they are embarrassed).
+About 50 percent of the time, it will also report you to the state bar.
+The firm rarely will report you to the police (because it is embarrassed).
 This happens quite often, and I have seen this happen numerous times in my career.

 - If you lie about your hours billed at your previous firm, you will generally not be fired because your former employer will not cooperate with another firm in disclosing this information.
 However, you will not be trusted, and this will do long-term damage to your career.

 - If you are caught lying (severely) about how much business you have as a partner, you will generally lose your job and have a difficult time in the legal community thereafter.

 - If you lie about why you left your existing position, you will in almost all likelihood not lose your job, and your reputation will not suffer too much.
 In some cases, though, the firm may go ballistic.
 If a firm learns you were fired while it is interviewing you, it will generally not hire you.